-As part of James Corner Field Operations’ redesign of Cleveland’s Public Square, the new Café Pavilion by nARCHITECTS with Westlake Reed Leskosky activates and provides amenities for this significant new public space in downtown Cleveland.
-With the exception of the Soldiers and Sailors Civil War Monument, the Café Pavilion is the only other structure on the 10 acre square.
+As part of James Corner Field Operations’ redesign of Cleveland’s Public Square, the new Café Pavilion by nARCHITECTS, with Westlake Reed Leskosky, activates and provides amenities for a significant new public space in downtown Cleveland.
+With the exception of the Soldiers and Sailors Civil War Monument, the Café Pavilion is the only structure on the 10-acre square.

-The building’s faceted form mediates a relatively large kitchen/BOH and modest interior dining space (interiors designed by others), with the fluid geometries of Public Square.
+The building’s faceted form mediates a relatively large kitchen and back-of-house area and modest interior dining space (designed by others) with the fluid geometries of Public Square.
 As a building with no back, each side of the Café Pavilion offers a different experience.

 The building functions as a large north-facing window onto Public Square.